Rakesh9100/CalcDiverse/Calculators/Cat-Quality-Of-Life-Calculator/README.md

 - Input fields for various life quality criteria including Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More Good Days than Bad.
 - Calculation of total score based on user input.
-- Display of the cat's life quality rating (Excellent, Good, Fair, Poor) based on the total score.
+- Display  the cat's life quality rating (Excellent, Good, Fair, Poor) based on the total score.
 - Responsive and visually appealing interface with background images of cats.

 ## Technologies Used